WHITE PAPER

 What is the MQTT Keep Alive parameter for?

-Why we need Keep Alive
+Why We Need Keep Alive

 The MQTT protocol is hosted on top of the TCP protocol, which is connection-oriented, and provides a stable and orderly flow of bytes between two connected parties.
 However, in some cases, TCP can have half-connection problems.
 A half-connection is a connection that has been disconnected or not established on one side, while the connection on the other side is still maintained.
 In this case, the half-connected party may continuously send data, which obviously never reaches the other side.
 To avoid black holes in communication caused by half-connections, the MQTT protocol provides a Keep Alive mechanism that allows the client and MQTT server to determine whether there is a half-connection problem, and close the corresponding connection.

-Mechanism and use of MQTT Keep Alive
+Mechanism and Use of MQTT Keep Alive

 At Connection